 Computational Biology is an interdisciplinary field that develops and applies computational methods to understand and predict biological systems, and to address societal challenges.
 The Computational Biology (CBIO) Minor at CU teaches undergraduates to combine computational thinking and algorithms to study biological problems and systems.
-The program prepares students to understand complex biological phenomena and topics including biotechnology, epidemiology, precision medicine, data science, environmental systems, and scientific research.
+The program prepares students to understand complex biological phenomena and topics including epidemiology, biotechnology, precision medicine and human health, genetics and genomics, environmental systems, data science, and scientific research.

 What will I learn in the minor?

 - Computational biology core concepts and experimental techniques